 Whereas the Apostles and Fathers of the Church believed and proclaimed the literal historical truth of the early chapters of Genesis, the vast majority of contemporary Catholic evangelists and catechists believe and proclaim theistic evolution—the doctrine that God used billions of years of natural processes to produce the various kinds of living things, including man.
 Since God’s commandments do not change, the restoration of the literal historical interpretation of Genesis holds a key to success in the new evangelization.
 To build a new evangelization on the foundation of theistic evolution would be like trying to build a high rise building on a foundation of sand.

-Nowadays one often hears educated and devout Catholics ask the question, “What difference does it make whether God used six days or billions of years of evolution, as long we believe that He did it?”
+Nowadays one often hears educated and devout Catholics ask the question, “What difference does it make whether God used six days of fiat creation or billions of years of evolution, as long we believe that He did it?”